heathernoto/MagicMirror/README.md

 &nbsp;
 &nbsp;

-This project was my first foray into :iphone: development.
+This project was my first foray into mobile development.
 I had never used React-Native, hooks or it's dev tools.
 (How do I console.log??)
 And the facial recognition took sometime to fit together at first.
 The first couple of libraries I tried I couldn't get to work with Native- leading me to Expo.

 &nbsp;